 There are 2 parts to the theory test.
-These are 100 questions and a hazard perception test.
+These are 50 questions and a hazard perception test and the pass mark is 43.
 We will give you the best advice on which study aids and reading materials use in order to give you the best chance of passing your theory test first time.

 For more information click here.

 Practical Test – ‘The driving test is designed for you to show your practical skills and understanding of the Highway Code and the theory of driving safely.
 Throughout the test your examiner will be looking for an overall safe standard of driving.’
 DVSA website

 Click here to find out about the different parts of your driving test.

 The right preparation for your practical driving test is essential.
 Numerous attempts at a driving test can become costly and demoralising.

 The DVSA carry out surveys on how many hours the average learner takes in order to pass their test on the first attempt.

 The following statement is taken from the DVSA website: